 Are there alternative, non-drug treatments for mitral valve prolapse?

-- Eating right – Avoiding certain foods and stimulants can provide relief from the symptoms of mitral valve prolapse and prevent all kinds of complications.
+- Eating healthy – Avoiding certain foods and stimulants can provide relief from the symptoms of mitral valve prolapse and prevent complications.
 Staying hydrated and consuming salt (in moderation) can also be helpful.
 People with MVP should try to maintain a balanced diet.

 - Exercise – Exercise is generally encouraged by medical professionals and can go a long way in treating the fatigue, palpitations, chest pain, dizziness, and anxiety associated with this disorder.
 Studies have shown that aerobic exercise, especially, can be beneficial.

 - Supplements – Supplements like magnesium, l-carnitine, acetyl-l-carnitine, and co-enzyme q10 may provide symptom relief.
-B vitamins (b1 thiamine, b3 niacin, b6 pyridoxine, and inositol) can also reduce discomfort, along with kava, hops, and valerian.
+B vitamins (b1 thiamine, b3 niacin, b6 pyridoxine, and inositol) can also reduce discomfort, along with natural MVP remedies such as kava, hops, and valerian.

 - Cognitive therapy – People with MVP syndrome can benefit from psychotherapy.
-A good therapist can help their patient understand symptoms, identify triggers, and provide a treatment plan, showing sufferers how to break the mental response to what is felt physically.
+A good therapist can help the patient understand their symptoms, identify triggers, and provide a treatment plan, showing sufferers how to break the mental response to what is felt physically.